 A Century Ago Belmar and Wall enter the Great War.
 By Fred Carl

 Presidential executive orders, they are in the news now, but they are not new phenomena.
-A century ago on April 7, 1917 President Wilson issued an executive order which impacted the quiet Jersey Shore.
+A century ago on April 7, 1917, President Wilson issued an executive order which impacted the quiet Jersey Shore.
 The United States had joined the World War.
-With a stroke of a pen every wireless station in American was seized by the government, including the Belmar Marconi station in Wall Township.
-By the end of the War the use of the wireless would shorten the horrible war, saving lives on both sides.
-A wireless innovation made in Wall would enable Allied Signal Corps soldiers and spies to listen into German wireless messages without them knowing.
+With a stroke of a pen, every wireless station in American was seized by the government, including the Belmar Marconi station in Wall Township.
+By the end of the War, the use of the wireless would shorten the horrible war, saving lives on both sides.
+A wireless innovation made in Wall would enable Allied Signal Corps soldiers and spies to listen to German wireless messages without them knowing.
 This same innovation would enable the birth of radio communications to the millions of eager listeners.
 Great leaders and innovators in wireless, whose names once splashed in the headlines, worked in Wall during the Great War.
 The innovation would also make the giant Belmar station obsolete, leading to its closure.

 Before the Presidential order was signed, the Great War was raging in Europe.
 Few local residents knew the War had already come here.
 Fears on both sides pointed to the south bank of the Shark River.
 As early as 1914 a New York Times story echoed German fears in a headline that Germany “Fears Belmar Station”.
 Germany was worried that the British were using the giant Belmar station to send coded messages to their warships in the Atlantic.
 The Germans demanded ‘censors’ to monitor the station messages.
 American citizens were worried German saboteurs and terrorists would destroy critical American assets.

-When the ordered was issued, the U.S. Navy sent staff to take over the trans-Atlantic high powered wireless operations in Wall.
+When the order was issued, the U.S. Navy sent staff to take over the trans-Atlantic high powered wireless operations in Wall.
 The takeover also included the giant remote wireless transmitter 40 miles away in Franklin Township, just north of New Brunswick and the Marconi manufacturing plant in Roselle Park.
 The order also authorized the takeover of the German wireless stations in Tuckerton, NJ and Sayville, Long Island.
-Their staff were arrested and sent to POW camps.
-A few months later a company of 100 U.S. Marines were stationed in Wall to protect the station from German saboteurs.
+Their staff was arrested and sent to POW camps.
+A few months later a company of 100 U.S. Marines was stationed in Wall to protect the station from German saboteurs.
 The Navy ordered their top wireless expert, A. Hoyt Taylor, to assemble a team and make Wall the central hub of wireless communications between the War Department in Washington and American forces fighting in Europe.
 Some of the most important messages of the Great War were dispatched to and from Wall.

 The Navy had wireless experts working in Wall to prevent the Germans from interfering with wireless communications.
 Harold Beverage would set up a giant ‘Barrage antenna’ in Wall.
 Once proven it was effective, similar ones were built in Europe.